saturn4er/beego-assets/README.md

 ### Root params
 - assets_dir - paths to assets files(You can specify many directories, separated by commas)
-- public_dirs - paths, where library will search files for assets.(You can specify many directories, separated by commas)
+- public_dirs - paths, where library will search for files for assets.(You can specify many directories, separated by commas)
 - temp_dir - path to store compiled asset files.

 ### Sections
-You can define different parameters for different runmodes, which is defined in ./conf/app.conf.
+You can define different parameters for different runmodes, which are defined in ./conf/app.conf.
 Name of section is the value of runmode.
 If there is no such section, all the parameters will be false
 #### Parameters
 - minify_js - Flag to minify javascript assets
 - minify_css - Flag to minify stylesheet assets